alby13/TE-Text-Editor/README.md

 You can get it by one command in Linux!
 I lied, you can't because I haven't done anything to make this happen... yet.

+You can click on menus and stuff.
+With your mouse!

 First Build Release 7-10-2024.